-- 1. Press the button on the Intelligent Key. - 2.
-The hazard warning lights flash once. - 3.
-Press the button again within 60 seconds to unlock all doors.
+- 1. Press the 🗓 button on the Intelligent Key. - 2.
+The hazard warning lights flash once. - Press the button again within 1 minute to unlock all doors and the rear hatch/trunk.

-All doors will be locked automatically unless one of the following operations is performed within 1 minute after pressing the button.
+All doors and the rear hatch/trunk will be locked automatically unless one of the following operations is performed within 1 minute after pressing the state button.

-- Opening any doors. - Pushing the ignition switch.

-Inserting the mechanical key into the ignition switch.
+- Opening any doors or the rear hatch/trunk. - Engaging the ignition switch from the lock position. - Inserting the mechanical key into the ignition switch.

-The interior light illuminates for a maximum of 30 seconds when a door is unlocked and the room light switch is in the DOOR position.
+The interior light illuminates for 30 seconds when a door is unlocked and the room light switch is in the DOOR position.